-5th.
-Rest is essential-The posture of the body should be such as to favour the return of blood from the inflamed part.
+6th.
+POSITION.
+The posture of the body should be such as to favour the return of blood from the inflamed part.
 In many local inflammations, posture is of extreme importance.
 The elevation of the feet in cases of inflammation on the lower extremities, is found highly useful.
+It forms indeed one of the methods of depleting by emptying the blood vessels of the affected part.

-Opium may be given to relieve pain in some cases.
+7th.
+OPIUM may be given to relieve pain in some cases.
 The local remedies, are, 1st.
 Bleeding from the inflamed part by cupping, leeches, and scarifications.
 Local blood-letting is most effectual after general bleeding has been premised.

-2d, Cold Applications are sometimes of service, but they should only be carried so far as to be pleasant to the feelings of the patient.
+2d.
+COLD APPLICATIONS are sometimes of service, but they should only be carried so far as to be pleasant to the feelings of the patient.
 A very common application which is intended to reduce the temperature of inflamed parts, is a solution of sugar of lead, with or without the addition of vinegar.
-By of acetate of lead, to Ziv of water, answers the purpose as well as any other preparation.
+Bj of acetate of lead, to Biv of water, answers the purpose as well as any other preparation.
 It is to be applied on linen rags; and, as it soon acquires the temperature of the part, these rags should be often changed.

-3d, BLISTERS are, in certain cases, of great use in diminishing inflammation.
+3d.
+BLISTERS are, in certain cases, of great use in diminishing inflammation.
 They must be applied directly over the inflamed part; and in many cases, produce a speedy cure.

-All these remedies tend, by diminishing the violence of inflammation in its adhesive stage, to prevent suppuration, which is generally to be attempted; but cases occur in which this event is desirable, and others in which it is inevitable.
+All these remedies tend, by diminishing the violence of inflammation in its adhesive stage, to prevent suppuration, which is generally to be attempted : but cases occur in which this event is desirable, and others in which it is inevitable.
 The best application in such cases is a soft poultice of bread and milk, with the addition of a little sweet oil, or fresh lard; or ground linseed and water.
 When suppuration has taken place, and a fluctuation of matter can be perceived, if it be not soon evacuated by absorption, it becomes necessary to expedite the cure by an artificial opening.

-Abscesses should be opened early, when situated near the larger cavities of the body, as the thorax or abdomen, as instances have occurred in which they have discharged their contents into these cavities, occasioning fatal consequences.
-In paronychia, or other very painful collections of matter, especially where the pus is confined under a tendinous fascia, an early opening should be made;-when situated near large joints;-when they impede respiration or deglutition;-when they occasion nervous fever, or other constitutional affections, they should be opened early.
+Abscesses should be opened early, when situated near the larger cavities of the body, as the thorax or abdomen, instances having occurred in which they have discharged their contents into these cavities, occasioning fatal consequences.
+In paronychia, or other very painful collections of matter, especially where the pus is confined under a tendinous fascia, an early opening should be made ;-when situated near large joints ;-when they impede respiration or deglutition;-when they occasion nervous fever, or other constitutional affections, they should be opened early.
 The best application after the cavity of an abscess is evacuated is a soft linseed or bread and milk poultice.

-There are two ways of opening abscesses; by incision and caustic.
+There are two ways of opening abscesses; by incision or puncture, and caustic.
 The lancet is to be preferred whenever we can choose; if the patient, however, from great fear of a cutting instrument obstinately refuses to submit, caustic may be substituted-a piece of caustic vegetable alkali rubbed over the part eight or ten minutes, will occasion a slough, and give vent to the pus.